 Plan a safe approach and landing

 We are going to land ahead.
-When speed builds, we will deploy airbrakes to descend steeply, and treat it like any other landing.
+When speed builds and passes our approach speed, we will deploy airbrakes to descend steeply, and treat it like any other landing.

 Release the wire

 Now you have a plan, release the wire, with two pulls.

 Fly the approach and landing or a circuit variation to it

 We opened the airbrakes fully to achieve the land ahead comfortably.
 We will fit in the field ahead and there is no need to overshoot.